-Spilt Milk was an ambitious, innovative, almost apocalyptic album that tested the limits of pop music and, at times, the human ear.
+Spilt Milk was an ambitious, innovative, bombasatic album that tested the limits of pop music and, at times, the human ear.
 It began with a music box fading in, a rush of instrumentation a la “A Day In the Life,” stopped suddenly by a sweet a cappella lullaby.
-“Hush,” with such gorgeous harmonies reminiscent of the Beach Boys – was a stunning way to start an album.
+“Hush,” with atmospheric harmonies reminiscent of the Beach Boys.
+It was a stunning way to start an album.

 Then, as soon as you were relaxed and asleep, BAM!
-A heavy metal guitar riff ransacked your dreams and introduced a … piano? … as lead singer Andy Sturmer launched into “Joining a Fan Club,” a bombastic, in-your-face ode to a fallen rock star and his fans.
-This song had it all – guitar solos racing, feedback, several key changes and what sounded like 20-part harmony.
+A heavy metal guitar riff interrupted your dreams and introduced a … piano? … as lead singer Andy Sturmer launched into “Joining a Fan Club,” a glam-rock-era tribute to a fallen rock star and his fans.
+This song had it all — guitars racing, feedback, several key changes and at least eight, maybe 16 voices at once.
 Ear candy.
-And the wonderful heartaches began.

 But then the chorus, the lovely, bouncy sing-song chorus took over (“So serene, Sebrina makes me feel so serene …”), found its way into your heart, and you didn’t have a care in the world anymore.
 By the end of the song, I was dizzy from the short, manic trip, and I didn’t care what the lyrics meant.